n-alonso/practice_codecademy-challenges-easy/README.md

 ## Front-End Developer Career Path in www.codecademy.com

-All files in this repository are practice tasks proposed in the afore mentioned Career Path from CodeAcademy.
+All files in this repository are practice challenges from the JavaScript Challenges, easy/beginner part.
-All projects in this repository are done in _Vanilla JavaScript_.
+They are all focused on _Vanilla JavaScript_.
 List of tasks:
  1. Rock, paper, scissors game
  2. Number Guesser game